vivaria/edisonrul.ing/docs/source/cards/t/toon-world.md

 ### Card Rulings

-●The 1000 Life Points needs to only be paid once when this card is activated.
+*   The 1000 Life Points needs to only be paid once when this card is activated.
 Paying 1000 Life Points is a cost.